simoncstanton/equivalence_study/README.md

 # Equivalence Study 2021
 ------------------------
+[Edit 04/10/2021]
+- Created new release with modified line in one algorithm as per edit below
+- Added _RepresentationInducedAlgorithmicBias-Supplementary-Material-A.pdf_

 [Edit 28/09/2021]
 - Paper was submitted and accepted and is approaching camera-ready.
+More detail will be posted here as _RepresentationInducedAlgorithmicBias-Supplementary-Material-A.pdf_.
 - Will add a new release to this repository as I found a typo/error in a variable name (s/self.prev_state/self.state/) in one algorithm's action-selection mechanism.
-It doesn't appear to really change the algorithm's behaviour much in respect of the hypothesis presented in the paper (non-variance) since it (the algorithm) is processing as before but from one step back in time.
-This is debateable sure.
-As is the literature, it seems.
-But anyway, the low number of possible states in these game environments makes for long cycles.
+It doesn't appear to change the algorithm's behaviour in respect of the hypothesis presented in the paper (non-variance) since it (the algorithm) is processing as before, but from one step back in time.
+This is debateable sure, as is the literature maybe.
+Regardless, the low number of possible states in these game environments makes for long cycles.
 The affected algorithm still displays a ~similar level of variance across the four gameform representations as before.
-The experiments have been re-run and the conclusions reached in the paper remain.
-More detail will be here as Supplementary Detail.
+The experiments have been re-run, tables updated, and _the conclusions reached in the paper remain_.

 [Edit 20/08/2021 and older]
 This codebase is for a paper on behavioural equivalence in learning algorithms (submitted, will update details if accepted)